 Keep fish caught in deep water

-North Dakota Game & Fish Department fisheries personnel encourage anglers to keep fish caught from depths of more than 25 feet, rather than practice catch-and-release.
+North Dakota Game and Fish Department fisheries biologists are encouraging ice anglers to keep fish caught from deep waters.